aiidateam/aiida-quantumespresso-hp/docs/source/installation/index.md

 The `pw.x` and `hp.x` codes used in this plugin require pseudo potentials.
 The simplest way of installing these is through the `aiida-pseudo` plugin package.
-This should come as a dependency of `aiida-quantumespresso-hp` and should already be installed.
+This should come as a dependency of `aiida-hubbard` and should already be installed.
 If this is not the case, it can be installed using:

 ```console